minichhabra/Mentor_Mentee_Matching_System/README.md

-# Team 74, Don't React
+# Mentor Mentee Matching System

 ## Problem Statement
 Building a mentor-mentee matching mechanism for high school students to engage in peer-to-peer learning.
 CLAYLAB is looking for a flexible online platform that can fulfill the mentee's requirements.
 Career choices, gender preferences, interests, geography, and language are all factors taken into account when pairing a mentor and mentee.